 - ALL exams count toward the required minimum course grade of 70.00% on proctored exams; In determining the final course grade for N3481, the weighted average on proctored exams will be checked first.
-If a student achieved a 70.00% with no rounding of weighted average on proctored exams, the course non-proctored quiz grades will count toward the final grade.
+If a student achieved a 70.00% with no rounding of weighted average on proctored exams Chapter/Video questions (8%) and Clinical Assignments (7%) will only be averaged in.
 If the student did not achieve a 70.00% with no rounding of weighted average on proctored exams, the course grade calculation stops and the grade stands as a D or F as determined by the numerical value from the weighted average on proctored exams. - In addition, there are no opportunities for "make-up" assignments or to earn extra credit in this course.